 From IBM Watson replacing attorneys at New York law firms to diagnosing diseases, STEM has evolved as the key area where new jobs have emerged and will continue to do so at a faster rate.

-- STEM workers are also less likely to experience joblessness than their non-STEM counterparts.
+- STEM workers command much higher wages and are also less likely to experience joblessness than their non-STEM counterparts.

 For our future generations to prosper and grow, we need to embrace this change and equip them with right knowledge and skills.
 Knowledge and skill that STEM education can provide.